-Root canals therapy which is also known as endodontic therapy is a dental procedure performed to get rid of infection from the inside of a tooth.
-It involves removing clearing out all the soft tissues in the pulp of a tooth to help relieve pain associated with infection as well as prevent the toot from future infections.
-To better understand this, you first have to know how the tooth structure looks like.
+Root canals therapy which is also known as endodontic therapy is a dental procedure performed to get rid of the infection from the inside of a tooth.
+It involves removing and clearing out all the soft tissues in the pulp of a tooth to help relieve pain associated with infection as well as prevent the toot from future infections.
+To better understand this, you first have to know what the tooth structure looks like.

 Dentistry has evolved over the years and today the technology is better and so are the sedation options.
 The procedure is performed under anesthesia and therefore you will not feel any pain as it is being done.
 You might only experience a little discomfort after, and a tugging feeling when the canal is being cleaned out.
 So, while an infected root canal in itself is painful, the therapy does not add any more pain to what you are already feeling.
 It actually relieves you from the pain you were in.
 For the discomfort experienced after the treatment, your dentist may prescribe some pain relievers as well as anti-inflammatory drugs.